How you can use AI in retail

-There are many factors that can cause customers’ engagement levels to drop.
-It can be based on changes in your product line, your brand’s style or quality level, new competition to the market, the content you send out or how often you send it.
+AI in retail can, among other things, help you see if a customer’s engagement is low.
+And there are many factors that can cause customers’ engagement levels to drop.
+It can be based on changes in your product line, your brand’s style or quality level, a new competition to the market, the content you send out, or how often you send it.
 The reason for a lower commitment can be highly individual and requires different types of actions.
 When you try to create segments or trigger automation based only on what has already happened you are often too late to win back the customer anyway.

 Use predictive scoring to get ahead

 - Buy yourself time by getting to know what will happen before it actually happens